dwws-ufes/2017-MeetingScheduler/README.md

 ```
 This project uses [Maven](https://maven.apache.org/) as a library dependence manager.
 So, the libraries used in this project are described in `pom.xml` file.

+# Testing
+The application is available at address [http://localhost:8080/MScheduler](http://localhost:8080/MScheduler).

 # Team
 Pedro